AddThis Social Bookmark Button

 Gehring says horror movies are continuously changing to meet the demands of the audience or to find new ones.
 In the 1970s, films such as Carrie were about grossing out the audience.

-Since that time, parodies have taken center stage after several decades of serious and lucrative horror flicks.
+Since then, parodies have taken center stage as serious and lucrative horror flicks just seemed to be begging to be declawed.

 "It seems that horror is the genre of choice for the younger generation," he says.
 "As a genre gets old and worn out, parodies come to center stage," he said.
 "Each time the horror movie genre changes, the parodies change."